Semi-Supervised Recursive Autoencoders for Predicting Sentiment Distributions

 ![]() |

 We introduce a novel machine learning framework based on recursive autoencoders for sentence-level prediction of sentiment label distributions.
 Our method learns vector space representations for multi-word phrases.
 In sentiment prediction tasks these representations outperform other state-of-the-art approaches on commonly used datasets, such as movie reviews, without using any pre-defined sentiment lexica or polarity shifting rules.
-We also evaluate the model's ability to predict sentiment distributions on a new dataset based on confessions from the experience project.
-The dataset consists of personal user stories annotated with multiple labels which, when aggregated, form a multinomial distribution that captures emotional reactions.
-Our algorithm can more accurately predict distributions over such labels compared to several competitive baselines. |

 Download Paper